Belcoo: 20th century

 With the Partition of Ireland in 1921, Belcoo became a border village.
 On 28 March 1922, during the Irish War of Independence, a column of fifty Irish Republican Army volunteers crossed from County Cavan and seized the Royal Irish Constabulary barracks in Belcoo after a three-hour battle.
 Fifteen RIC officers were captured and marched across the border and held until 18 July.

 Belcoo was one of several Catholic border villages in Fermanagh that would have been transferred to the Irish Free State had the recommendations of the Irish Boundary Commission been enacted in 1925.

 Transport

 Belcoo is situated on the A4 road from Enniskillen, at the point where it reaches the border with the Republic of Ireland and becomes the N16 to Sligo.
 Buses on the Enniskillen to Bundoran Ulsterbus Service 64, operated by Translink, stop here.

-The village formerly had a small railway station on the railway line serving Sligo and Leitrim and Enniskillen.
-In 1878 a stationmaster's house and six houses were built for railway workers and their families and the following year the Sligo, Leitrim and Northern Counties Railway line opened with Belcoo station serving both Belcoo and Blacklion.
-Belcoo railway station opened on 18 March 1879, and closed on 1 October 1957.
+The village formerly had a small railway station on the railway line serving Sligo, County Leitrim and Enniskillen.
+In 1878 a stationmaster's house and six houses were built for railway workers and their families and the following year the Sligo, Leitrim and Northern Counties Railway line opened with Belcoo station serving both Belcoo and Blacklion, hence the full name "Belcoo and Blacklion".
+The station opened on 18 March 1879, and closed on 1 October 1957.
 The last trains ran through the station on 20 September 1957.

 Bus Éireann calls at Belcoo on the service Sligo-Manorhamilton-Enniskillen Expressway route 66.